Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Introduction

+In strongly-correlated quantum states characterized by non-Gaussian Wigner functions, measuring the FCS and many-body correlations is expected to reveal the non-trivial nature of such states \cite{schweigler2017, dolgirev2020, fabre2020, walschaers2021}.
+Moreover, recent works have shown that applying random unitary transformations before measuring the FCS provides access to non-diagonal correlators \cite{brunner2021, naldesi2022}, further motivating the development of experimental approaches to the FCS in strongly-interacting quantum systems.

-In this letter, we report the measurement of the full counting statistics in large three-dimensional (3D) ensembles ($\sim 5 \times 10^3$ atoms) of interacting lattice bosons after a free-fall expansion (see Fig.~\ref{fig1}).
+In this letter, we report the measurement of the full counting statistics in large three-dimensional (3D) ensembles ($\sim 5 \times 10^3$ atoms) of interacting lattice bosons after a free-fall expansion (see Fig.~\ref{fig1}(a)).
 This configuration is analogous to the far-field regime of light propagation during which interferences take place, and after which the FCS identifies quantum states through their many-body coherence \cite{aspect2019}.
 In quantum gases, far-field -- or momentum -- correlations have been measured with single-atom detection in non-interacting and non-degenerate bosonic \cite{schellekens2005,dall2013} and fermionic \cite{jeltes2007, bergschneider2019} gases and in Bose-Einstein condensates \cite{hodgman2011}.
-More recently interacting lattice bosons \cite{carcy2019, cayla2020, tenart2021} and interacting fermions \cite{holten2022} were probed.
-However, the FCS and high-order correlations have thus far been measured only in 1D thermal gases of non-interacting bosons \cite{dall2013}.
-Here, we study various regimes of interacting 3D Bose gases across the superfluid-to-Mott phase transition, from weakly-interacting Bose superfluids to Mott insulators.
+More recently momentum correlations in interacting lattice bosons \cite{carcy2019, cayla2020, tenart2021} and interacting fermions \cite{holten2022} were studied.
+However, the FCS has thus far been measured only in 1D non-interacting bosons \cite{dall2013}.
+Here, we study various regimes of interacting 3D Bose gases across the superfluid-to-Mott phase transition, extending the measurement of many-body correlations to the strongly-interacting regime.
+This allows us to reveal the role of the depletion of the condensate in the many-body coherence properties of interacting Bose superfluids.